 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Upon request, the College discloses educational records without consent to officials of another school in which a student seeks or intends to enroll.

 The right to file a complaint with the United States Department of Education concerning alleged failure of the College to comply with the requirements of FERPA.

 The name and address of the office that administers FERPA is the Family Compliance Office, United States Department of Education, 400 Maryland Avenue, SW., Washington DC 20202-5920

 Privacy and Release of Student Record Information/Directory Information

 Release of student record information is generally not allowed by Mineral Area College without written consent from the student.
-FERPA allows certain exceptions to the release of student record information including designated directory information, emergency situations, subpoenas, court orders, and an legitimate educational ‘need to know’ for appropriate faculty or staff.
+FERPA allows certain exceptions to the release of student record information including designated directory information, emergency situations, subpoenas, court orders, and a legitimate educational ‘need to know’ for appropriate faculty or staff.

-Directory information includes the following and may be released without the student's consent: name, address, telephone number, date of birth, photo, major or field of study, dates of attendance, enrollment status, participation in officially recognized activities and sports, weight and height of members of athletic teams, degree(s) or certificate(s) awarded (including dates), awards received, and previous educational institution(s) attended.
+Directory information includes the following and may be released without the student's consent: name, address, telephone number, date of birth, photo, major or field of study, MAC email, dates of attendance, enrollment status, participation in officially recognized activities and sports, weight and height of members of athletic teams, degree(s) or certificate(s) awarded (including dates), awards received, and previous educational institution(s) attended.